 Initial Fact-Gathering and Notification

 Anyone may make a complaint under this system.
-All complaints that a student has engaged in conduct that violates Statute 21 should be made in writing and brought promptly to the attention of the Associate Dean of Students in the University for Disciplinary Affairs, and in any event no later than 60 days after the alleged misconduct occurred.
+All complaints that a student has engaged in conduct that violates Statute 21 should be made in writing and brought promptly to the attention of the Associate Dean of Students in the University, Center for Student Integrity, and in any event no later than 60 days after the alleged misconduct occurred.
 The complaint should identify the name(s) of the person(s) involved, and state with specificity the nature of the misconduct, and the circumstances under which it may have been committed.
 A complainant should make every effort to include all relevant facts known at that time and provide all available supporting materials.
 In response, the University will conduct a prompt and thorough investigation as detailed below and will do so notwithstanding any external process, such as a law enforcement investigation or criminal prosecution.

-The Associate Dean of Students in the University for Disciplinary Affairs will also ensure that the complainant and respondent be updated throughout the investigative process, including timely notice of meetings where they may be present.
+The Associate Dean of Students in the University, Center for Student Integrity will also ensure that the complainant and respondent be updated throughout the investigative process, including timely notice of meetings where they may be present.
 More specifically, the complainant and respondent will be given the following written notices: (i) notice that a complaint was dismissed, the matter was resolved informally, or that an investigation will proceed; (ii) notice of a charge filed and any information that will be used in the hearing process; (iii) notice of the date and time of any hearing and a list of hearing panel members; (iv) notice of the hearing panel’s findings (to the extent permitted by the Family Educational Rights and Privacy Act “FERPA”) and an explanation of the review process; (v) notice of whether a request for review has been filed; (vi) notice of the outcome of the request for review (to the extent permitted by FERPA) and (vii) notice when the decision and sanctions become final.